poornalayam/poornalayam-web-hugo/content/home.md

 type: page
 name: home
 ---
+Welcome to Poornalayam.
 You are invited to listen to Vedanta classes conducted by Swami Guruparananda in Tamil.

 Swami Guruparananda, a traditional teacher of Vedanta, is a disciple of Swami Paramarthananda.
 Swamiji teaches the Upanishads, the Gita and other Vedantic Texts, in Tamil.
 Learn more [about Swamiji](/home/about-swamiji/).